-They claim a household name company as one of their accounts.
 That means they are submitting insurance claims to their insurers on behalf of their employees, as directed and incentivized by their human resources department.
-I’m not a practicing attorney, but I am a practicing non-idiot, and as such my opinion would be that they look into this posthaste.
+I’m not a practicing attorney, but I am a practicing non-idiot, and as such my opinion would be that Coca-Cola and others look into this posthaste.

 Full disclosure: I’m not 100% sure that it is actually illegal to submit insurance claims for useless, unapproved, possibly harmful, USPSTF D-rated screens and useless, unapproved, probably harmful, supplements for employees who have no diagnosis, no recognized medical necessity and aren’t seen by a real doctor.